Ventto/xpub/README.md

 ```
 Usage: xpub [OPTION]...

-Information:
-  none:	Prints X environment based on the current tty
-  -t:	Prints X environment based on a given TTY

-Miscellaneous:
-  -h:	Prints this help and exits
+  -h:   Prints this help and exits.
-  -v:	Prints version and exits
+  -v:   Prints the version and exits.
+  -t:   Prints the x display environment variables from a given TTY
+        or from the current one if no argument.
 ```

-# Examples
+# Example

-* Gets X user environment based on the current TTY:

 ```
 $ pub